 One of the very few passions that I carried with me for my whole life.
 I bought my first manual, D&D 3.0 Player’s Handbook, when I was 13 after my uncle asked me if a game he was playing with his friends long before still existed.

 Since then, I tried more than 20 different game systems and met with an enourmous amount of people sharing the same passion.

 Boardgames are a good option too, but very few of them can beat the fun of a role playing session with your friends!

-Since 2008 I have been cooperating with the Association InformaGiovani from Palermo.
+For 10 years I have been cooperating with the Association InformaGiovani from Palermo.
 Together with them I took part to several workcamps around the world.